Capitol, Montana

 Capitol is a populated place in Carter County, Montana, United States.

 Geography

 Capitol is located at 45.43611°N 104.065°W. Its elevation is 3183 ft.

 Capitol was named after Capitol Rock, a prominent landmark in the nearby Long Pine Hills.
 Capitol is located on the Little Missouri River and close to the South Dakota border.

 Post Office

-Capitol had a post office from 1891–1982.
+Capitol had a post office from 1891 to 1982.
 Residents who have a Capitol address receive their mail from the neighboring post office of Camp Crook, South Dakota.

 Church

 A church named 'Little Missouri Lutheran Church' is located near Capitol.
 The congregation celebrated its 125th anniversary in 2014.
 The church was established 5 months before Montana became a state.

 Cemeteries

 Capitol Cemetery is located northeast of town on Little Missouri Road.
 The Little Missouri Lutheran Church Cemetery is located behind the current church location.

-Population

-As of 2017 the population of Capitol was 3.